WATER FILTRATION SYSTEMS

 ARSENIC IN WATER

 The Arsenic maximum allowable level in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
 Arsenic removal is performed with a specific media that grabs the arsenic out of the water.
-For more information on this see the link at ARSENIC LINK.
+For more information on this see the link at Arsenic article link.

 RADON IN WATER